 (scroll down for download)

 The MindSphere World community stands for pioneering spirit around the topic of industrial digitalization and is, therefore, a very important place-to-be for all IIoT enthusiasts.
-In our "Technology" and "Business Processes" committees, various topics are driven forward with a great deal of commitment, from the ⇒ idea to the ⇒ concept to a mature ⇒ story around it.
+In our "Technology" and "Business Processes" committees, various topics are driven forward with a great deal of commitment, from the ⇒ idea to the ⇒ concept to the ⇒ story around.

-A very successful example of this trend-setting work is the resulting "Hitchhiker's guide through XaaS in IIoT", which addresses the working mechanisms of commercial aspects of IoT business cases.
+A very successful example of this landmark work is the resulting "Hitchhiker's guide through XaaS in IIoT," which addresses the functional mechanisms of the commercial aspects of IoT business cases.

 The basic idea of MindSphere World is the joint creation of know-how and sharing the results with all members.
 The community pursues the common goal of creating a breeding ground for innovation in the digital world.
 The handbook around the trending topic "pay-per-use" does this in a very insightful way.
 And the best part is that this result is also made available to non-members here.

 For whom is this made

 Everyone interested in these following topics and many more should download and read this guide.

 Just like we assess the equipment over its life span, our customer relationship and even more so, cash flows from that relationship potentially require an evaluation over their lifetime, too.

 If you consider your customer relationship to be an asset, your valuation concept should be more complex than “That makes 200k EUR to be paid in 30 days, thanks very much!”.

 One suggestion is the adaption of Customer Lifetime Value (CLV).
 Here, the value of a deal is described as the sum of discounted future cash flows.